charonAMM/charonAMM/README.md

-TODO/ Thoughts
+## TODO/ Thoughts

-    - add fee going to LPs
+    - whitepaper
-    - fix all tests (verify withdraw)
+    - add fee going to LPs (now just owner)
     - write scripts for deploying on multiple chains with different verifiers
     - document how to handle different tokens.
 Should input have tellor oracle give price?
 Does it need a price if the same amount of tokens?  would this kill anonymity?
     - can we allow minting outside of AMM structure?  pros/cons?
     - add multiple chains (how to list which chains are approved?
 How to add?
 Is it handled on tellor side?
 Do we need a governance token!!?!)
     - add more tests, e2e tests and outline oracle attacks
     - get audit
     - should we even allow passive LP's?
 Should we make you fund by trade?
     - if just two chains, then you can LP everyone as soon as the oracle deposits....better or worse?
     - how long until the merkle tree fills up?
 Is this even an issue?